 - The plain edge is used to eat fruit with presectioned segments, such as a grapefruit half.

 - The serrated edge is used to eat citrus fruit with segments still attached.

 The bouillon spoon looks like a cream soup spoon, only the bowl is smaller and the handle is shorter; it is approximately 5 to 5 ½ inches long.

 The bouillon spoon is used at light meals, such as formal and informal luncheons, when clear or jellied soup is served as a first course.
-However, at a multi-course dinner, notably a formal dinner, bouillon is considered too light to start a meal where numerous wines are served, and a bouillon spoon is not used.
-Furthermore, at an informal dinner composed of a few hearty courses, bouillon is not normally served because the broth is not substantial enough to begin the simple menu.
+However, at a multi-course dinner bouillon is considered too light to start a meal where numerous wines are served, and a bouillon spoon is not used.

 The after-dinner coffee spoon is approximately 4½ to 5 inches long, a length that balances the after-dinner coffee cup.

 It is used only for informal dining.
-At a multi-course meal, notably, an informal dinner or luncheon, a small cup of strong coffee is served after the meal to aid digestion, and after-dinner coffee spoons are used.
+At a multi-course meal, a small cup of strong coffee is served after the meal to aid digestion, and after-dinner coffee spoons are used.

 The demitasse spoon, also known as a mocha spoon (to stir coffee made with an equal amount of hot chocolate), is approximately 3¾ to 4½ inches long, in proportion with the demitasse cup and saucer used in formal dining.
 At a formal dinner or formal luncheon, coffee is served in a demitasse cup, and a demitasse spoon is used if sugar is added.

-Today salt cellars are reserved almost totally for formal dinners or elegant informal affairs, but when provided, a salt spoon is placed in a salt cellar before and after use.
+Salt cellars are reserved for formal dinners, but when provided, a salt spoon is placed in a salt cellar before and after use.